The biggest reason people don’t take the time to walk their dogs is because they feel as though they can’t safely walk their dogs.

 How to Introduce Dogs on a Walk Correctly

-So often, greeting another dog on a lead becomes a total disaster, with both owners apologising for their dog’s behaviour and neither dog enjoying the experience.
+So often, greeting another dog on a leash becomes a total disaster, with both owners apologising for their dog’s behaviour and neither dog enjoying the experience.

 Neither owner is sure what the correct meet and greet procedure is, or the what the right thing to say is, and we become too involved in what should be a purely dog affair.